Dr Ersilia Verlinghieri

 Research

-1. From distributive to procedural justice: Developing theoretical and methodological approaches to better understand the unequal distribution of the social impacts of interventions
+1. From distributive to procedural justice: Developing theoretical and methodological approaches to better understand the unequal distribution of the social and health impacts of interventions

-This theme includes the development of new methods to assess the impacts of transport interventions (including spatial analysis, as well as social impact and health impact assessment frameworks), with a specific focus on complementing the desk-based spatial analysis with participatory methodologies (see for example Lucas, Philips and Verlinghieri, 2021).
+This theme includes the development of new methods to assess the impacts of transport interventions (including spatial analysis, as well as social impact and health impact assessment frameworks), with a specific focus on complementing the quantitative evidence with participatory methodologies (see for example Lucas, Philips and Verlinghieri, 2021).

-The research in these theme aims to promote justice as recognition of the different voices and needs within planning, and links to the broader agenda of decolonising transport studies.
-The theoretical work on expanding the understanding of transport and mobility justice (see for example Verlinghieri and Schwanen 2020) is linked to attempts to redesign decolonised spaces for teaching and researching on transport and mobilities (Verlinghieri and Middleton, 2020).
+The work within this theme aims to promote justice as recognition of the different voices and needs within research and planning, and links to the broader agenda of decolonising transport studies.
+The theoretical work on expanding the understanding of transport and mobility justice (see for example Verlinghieri and Schwanen 2020; Smed, Verlinghieri et al 2024) is linked to attempts to redesign decolonised spaces for teaching and researching on transport and mobilities (Verlinghieri and Middleton, 2020).

-3: Building mobility justice: Contribute to rethinking the processes of transport planning and putting into action of different futures.
+3: Building mobility justice: Contribute to rethinking transport planning and putting into action of different futures.

-The work in these theme aims to open up planning to actions and contributes from grassroots actors and radical theory, not only recognizing their validity, but trying to understand their contribution in connection with the socio-political and economic dynamics that form 'mobilities'.
-Works include the study of the influence of social movements into transforming transport planning (Verlinghieri 2020; Verlinghieri and Venturini 2018) and the recent involvement as researcher in the Car-Free megacities project led by the climate change charity Possible.
+The work within this theme is, first of all, concerned with unpacking and addressing the limits of current transport governance settings, including, for example, examining the political economy of transport decarbonisation processes (Verlinghieri et al. 2024).
+It also aims to open up planning to grassroots actors practices and radical theory, not only recognizing their validity, but trying to understand their contribution in connection with the socio-political and economic dynamics that form 'mobilities'.
+Works so far include the study of the influence of social movements into transforming transport planning (Verlinghieri 2020; Verlinghieri and Venturini 2018), my involvement as researcher in the Car-Free megacities project led by the climate action charity Possible and my most recent work looking at improving working conditions in the cargo bike sector, which involved several actors including unions.

 A full list of publications is available at: https://scholar.google.com/citations?user=m1uhxrAAAAAJ&hl=en&...